rutujakokate430/Pneumonia-Detection-through-Chest-X-rays-using-Deep-Learning/README.md

 # Pneumonia-Detection-through-Chest-X-rays-using-Deep-Learning

 This project leverages **Deep Learning** technologies to detect pneumonia from chest X-ray images.
 Using models like **CNN, ResNet50, InceptionV3, CheXNet**, and **ensemble learning**, the system provides a reliable diagnostic tool for healthcare professionals.
 With **Explainable AI (XAI)** methods such as **SHAP** and **LIME**, the project ensures interpretability and transparency in predictions, making it highly suitable for clinical applications.
+Pneumonia is a lung infection causing inflamed air sacs filled with fluid or pus.​ Caused by germs like bacteria, viruses, or fungi, which enter through the air or spread from other infections.​

+ Germs multiply in the lungs, causing inflammation and reducing oxygen flow to the blood.
 <img width="200" alt="image" src="https://github.com/user-attachments/assets/f7515845-fbbc-494c-8e77-8bd969a9006c" />

 <img width="287" alt="image" src="https://github.com/user-attachments/assets/36afdd11-0f60-4007-9120-abbceda087c0" />